Printing the future fight: Army overhauls supply chain with advanced manufacturing

 |0

-This work, Printing the future fight: Army overhauls supply chain with advanced manufacturing, by Joseph M. Lee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Printing the future fight: Army overhauls supply chain with advanced manufacturing, by Lindsay Grant, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.